shakespete/react/JS Notes.md

 <h1>JavaScript</h1>

 <ul>
+  <li>JavaScript always passes by value.
+However, with objects (Object, Array, Function), the value is a reference to the object.</li>
   <li>In JavaScript, arrays, objects, and functions are the same only when they are the exact same instance.</li>
 </ul>